China's big biotech bet starting to pay off

 These efforts were illustrated vividly in April - not without controversy - when scientists at Sun Yat-sen University in Guangzhou published results of a ground-breaking experiment to alter the DNA of human embryos using new CRISPR-Cas9 gene editing technology.

-CRISPR, which allows scientists to edit virtually any gene they target, is akin to a biological word-processing program that finds and replaces genetic defects.
+CRISPR, which allows scientists to edit virtually any gene they target, is akin to a biological word-processing programme that finds and replaces genetic defects.

 The Guangzhou team is not alone.
 Data compiled by Thomson Innovation, a Thomson Reuters unit, shows China is a growing force in gene editing, with a burgeoning patent portfolio.